ignimbrite/sample-market-maker/README.md

 ```

 Remember to replace 'your_api_public_key', 'your_api_secret_key', and 'your_application_id' with your actual API public key, API secret key, and application ID from Woo X. For the network setting, choose 'testnet' for testing or 'mainnet' for real trading.

+## Disclaimer
+Woo X and the authors of this code are not responsible for any losses that may occur as a result of using this code.
+This code is provided for educational and illustrative purposes only, and is not intended for use in live trading operations unless the user fully understands its function and potential drawbacks.

+This is not a sophisticated market making bot.
+It's designed to demonstrate the fundamental aspects of market making, while handling some of the routine tasks of interacting with the Woo X API.
+It doesn't make complex trading decisions and is likely to incur financial loss.